ibm-cloud-docs/containers/cs_worker_add.md

     ```
     {: pre}

 4. Create a worker pool.
 Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
-If you provision a bare metal worker pool, specify `--hardware dedicated`.
+If you provision a bare metal or dedicated VM worker pool, specify `--hardware dedicated`.
    ```
    ibmcloud ks worker-pool create classic --name <pool_name> --cluster <cluster_name_or_ID> --machine-type <flavor> --size-per-zone <number_of_workers_per_zone>
    ```